-Moral hazard:

-The landlord (principal) does not know how well the tenant (agent) treats the apartment.
-Tenants may not be careful if they can get away without paying for damage they cause.

-The security deposit increases the likelihood the tenant will take care of the property in order to receive his deposit back when he moves out.
+- Moral hazard: - The landlord (principal) does not know how well the tenant (agent) treats the apartment. - Tenants may not be careful if they can get away without paying for damage they cause. - The security deposit increases the likelihood the tenant will take care of the property in order to receive his deposit back when he moves out.

-2014 Cengage Learning.
-All Rights Reserved.
-May not be copied, scanned, or duplicated, in whole or in part, except for use as ermitted in a license distributed with a certain product or service or atherwise on a password-protected website for classroom use.
+© 2018 Cengage Learning®.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for us as permitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning management system for classroom use.